MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

 \subsection{Threat Model}

-The attacker attacks two hosts in the network and exploits the vulnerability through phishing emails or other methods--but only one succeed-- installs a backdoor and moves laterally in the intranet.
-This controlled host carried out vulnerability exploit attack on other two hosts in the intranet, and only one succeeded to obtain the root privilege of the host.
-After that, this host attacked the core server in the intranet to obtain secret information.
-The attack process is shown in Fig.~\ref{Fig.threatmodel}.
+The attacker first attacks two hosts in the office network and exploits the vulnerability such as \textit{cve-2017-11882} \cite{cve-2017-11882} through phishing emails or other methods -- but only one succeeds -- then installs a backdoor and moves laterally in the intranet.
+This controlled host scans the intranet and discovers vulnerabilities such as \textit{MS17-010} (\textit{Eternalblue}) \cite{ms17010} to exploit the other hosts in the intranet, and only one succeeded to obtain the root privilege of the host.
+This host is connected to the core server.
+After that, this host attacks the core server to obtain secret information.
+The attack process is shown in Figure \ref{fig:threatmodel}.
+To express intuitively, network devices are omitted, such as routers, switches, and firewalls.

-During the attack phase, the boundary IDS and multiple internal IDSs respectively generated plenty of alert messages.
-Besides, the terminal security software installed on the hosts also generated a large number of alerts.
-The alerts are messy and there are many repeated alerts.
-These alerts obstruct security analysts unable to find out information related to the attack, leading to the hiding of the attack.
+During the attack phase, the boundary and internal network intrusion detection system (NIDS) respectively generate plenty of alerts.
+Besides, there are a large number of alerts about malicious files and backdoors activities generated by the endpoint security software installed on the hosts.
+The alerts are messy and there are duplicates.
+The dispersion and duplication of alerts obstruct security analysts unable to find out real information related to the attack, increasing the difficulty of attack detection.
+Therefore, it is necessary to integrate repeated alerts, remove irrelevant alerts, and generate attack alert paths.